douglasgreen/content/notes.md

 1. Spreadsheet - lowest level.
 No table definitions.
 2. SQL - medium level.
 Table definitions in one complex layer.
 3. XML in SQL - high level.
 Separates concern of definition from manipulation.

+XML in SQL is more general.
+* Layered architecture where the lower layer (SQL) described how content is maniuplated and upper layer (XML) describes how content is defined.Separating those concerns is beneficial because it allows manipulation of content separate from its definition.
+* SQL defines UUID, unique name, schemas, schema versions, document hierarchy, and command queue/log.
+* XML defines data types and relationships which are mirrored in SQL.

+## Antipatterns

+There are ways to define XML in SQL that work worse.
+These are design anti-patterns.

+* No UUID - Isn't portable between servers.
+Not easy to define relationships.
+* No unique name - No meaningful way to refer to content.
+* No schema - Content isn't validated.
+Must parse XML to identify type.
+* JSON instead of XML - Doesn't validate.
+No XPath queries.
+* No versioning of schemas - Hard to change data definition.
+* No queue/log - Lacks conflict management and auditability.
+* Storing too much data - Logs should not be stored here.
+* Deleting data - Use archiving instead.
+* Saving all versions - Just save significant changes.
+* No PHP direct interface - REST APIs are too slow.
+* Using database queries directly - Must use interface.

+## Hash

+Store hash of data to show it wasn't changed?
+Or no?

+## Read-Only

+Offer a read-only setting that doesn't allow updates?
+Or no?

 ## Database